 Straight commission shows are not as common, but they can be less risky, particularly for those who are just starting out, because there is no initial cash layout.
 You will need to ensure you've priced your items appropriately to be able to make a profit while losing a percentage of the sale price to commission fees.

-Shows that charge a combination of a flat fee and commission are trickier.
+Shows that charge a combination flat fee and commission are trickier to assess.
 First, you'll need to determine how many items you'll need to sell just to make your booth fee, then assess how many items you'd need to sell to make what you feel is a reasonable profit once you subtract the commission from your profits.

 Determine how many people attended the show in previous years.
-The organizers of better shows will provide that information for you.
+The bigger the attendance, the better chance you have of making more sales.

-Of course, if your items are truly special or you fill a very specific niche, your business will always stand out from the competition, but the more vendors in your category, the more difficult your job becomes.
+Of course, if your items are truly special or you fill a very specific niche, your business can stand out from the competition.
+However, the more vendors there are in your category, the more difficult your job becomes.

 In general, consider whether you feel the show will provide opportunities to learn and develop new ideas, strategies and business contacts strategies to grow your business.

-Determine the show's policy on vendors selling items that are not handmade.
+Determine the show's policy on vendors selling items that are not handmade in your country.
 It can be challenging and frustrating to compete with a neighbor who is selling cheap, mass produced items.

-Ask about shows on craft forums.
-For the more well known craft shows, you'll likely be able to find at least a couple of people who are able to tell you about their experiences with a specific show.
+Ask about shows on craft forums, or look up a show's social media pages and see if you can gather any useful information there.
+For the more well known craft shows, you may be able to find at least a couple of people who are able to tell you about their experiences with a specific show.